 - Solarize infested wood by tightly wrapping small piles in thick (10 mil) clear plastic and leaving them in the sun for several months.

-- Chemicals aren’t effective unless applied before adults land on the tree.
+- Insecticides are most effective when applied before adults land on the tree.

-- Effective insecticides are available only to licensed applicators.
+- Effective insecticides for bark beetles are available only to licensed applicators.